SergBlitzen/genshin_damage_calculation_api/README.md

 stats and abilities.
 Basic damage calculation is implemented.

 ## To-do
-Tweaking with database as well as implementing more customized models for better calculation process.
+• Tweaking with database as well as implementing more customized models for better calculation process.
+<br>• Adding containerization and workflows to easy deploy.

 ## Launching project